Understanding personal injury protection (PIP) is a crucial yet often overlooked aspect of accurate underwriting for medical and legal funders.

 What questions should I consider for underwriting?

-When assessing a claim for funding, there are a number of PIP-specific questions your team should consider.
-Here’s a few to get you started:
+When assessing a personal injury claim for funding, there are a number of PIP-specific questions your team should consider.
+Here are a few to get you started:

 - Is the claim in a PIP state?